-Yes, it’s high season and here are the best rooftop bars in Barcelona.
+So here is the definitive list of the best rooftop bars in Barcelona.

 The Best Rooftop Bars in Barcelona

-Remember that the Barcelona rooftop bar scene isn’t just for Instagram stars and Donald Trump wannabes – there are options for every taste and budget.
+Remember that the Barcelona rooftop bar scene isn’t just for Instagram stars and Kardashian wannabes – there are options for every taste and budget.

 And though these appear ‘exclusive’ because most of them are in hotels, remember that you won’t need to be a hotel guest to enjoy these rooftop bars.

 Still wanna stay there?
-I’ve got links to the hottest summer deals, just click the buttons.
+I’ve got links to the hottest summer deals; just click the buttons below.

 Hotel H1898: Bar Isabela

-Of all the hotels in Barcelona with rooftop bars it’s only appropriate that we start at the city’s main tourist vein: La Rambla.
-This opposing structure built in 1881 used to be the headquarters for the General Tobacco Company of the Philippines.
+Of all the hotels in Barcelona with rooftop bars, it’s only appropriate that we start at the city’s main tourist vein: La Rambla.
+Built in 1881, this imposing structure used to be the headquarters for the General Tobacco Company of the Philippines.

 Drink prices here, being a high-end hotel, are naturally more expensive than the mean in Barcelona.
 Expect to pay €10.00 for a glass of wine and €16.00-€20.00 for a cocktail.

-Here you find a mix of both after work drink people and tourists so whether you’re looking to meet people or network you’ll be in good company.
+Here you find a mix of after-work locals and tourists, so whether you’re looking to meet people or network, you’ll be in good company.
 Grab a seat at the large central table for either.

 The intimate atmosphere here is given a lot of life by the myriad of plants and the tiny little lights.
 The bartenders will prepare you any range of cocktails for a comparatively wallet-friendly €10.00.